Haresh79/Budget-Manager/README.md

 Features:

-o Add income and expenses for each month o Calculate your total savings for the month o Delete individual entries for income or expenses (in case of mistakes) o Clear all data at the end of the month (for a fresh start) o View a transaction list for all your income and expenses Getting Started
+o Add income and expenses for each month<br>
+o Calculate your total savings for the month<br>
+o Delete individual entries for income or expenses (in case of mistakes)<br>
+o Clear all data at the end of the month (for a fresh start)<br>
+o View a transaction list for all your income and expenses<br>
+Getting Started

 1. Prerequisites: